paralleldrive/jiron/README.md

 * Style support

-### Jade
+### pug

-Jade is a very terse, elegant markup syntax that was originally designed as a template language that compiles to HTML.
-One day as I was contemplating the problems we have with our current breed of hypermedia types, it occurred to me that Jade might be a great format to base a new type on.
+pug is a very terse, elegant markup syntax that was originally designed as a template language that compiles to HTML.
+One day as I was contemplating the problems we have with our current breed of hypermedia types, it occurred to me that pug might be a great format to base a new type on.

 Some things it has going for it: